 - Soil: A good orchid potting mix should be fine, ideally one that contains some organic material.
 Make sure the drainage is good to avoid rotting their roots.

 - Fertilizer: These plants should regularly be fed with a balanced, diluted fertilizer like a 20-20-20.
-If their blooms are insufficient, up their feeding.
+If their blooms are insufficient, then up their feeding.

 Propagate jewel orchids by dividing them, ideally using a sterilized tool to avoid possibly infecting the plant.
 Cut away the pseudobulb and treat it with rooting hormone to increase the chance of propagation, then replant it in warm, moist soil with good drainage.
 It’s a good idea to bag up these cuttings to seal in heat and moisture.